-Peter Eliasberg is the Legal Director of the ACLU of Southern California.
-He joined the ACLU in 1996 and served as the Managing Attorney and the Manheim Family Attorney for First Amendment Rights until February 2011.
+Peter Eliasberg (@eliasbergpeter) is chief counsel and Manheim Family attorney for First Amendment Rights at the ACLU of Southern California.
+He joined the ACLU SoCal in 1996 and served as the managing attorney and the Manheim Family attorney for First Amendment Rights until February 2011, then as legal director until April 2016.

 Peter represented a class of bus riders with disabilities who sued the Los Angeles County Metropolitan Transit Authority over the agency’s failure to provide accessible buses in Beauchamp v.
 Los Angeles County Metropolitan Transit Authority.